|VSRC Molecular and Cellular Analysis Core|

-The primary purpose of the Ocular Phenotyping and Molecular Analysis Module is to assist the more than 70 members of the Vision Science Research Center to complete molecular biology and histology related portions of their research.
-This is accomplished by meeting with the researcher to define the approach to the problem, developing or modifying procedures needed, and completing the project as outlined.
-The module also exists to provide expertise for training and supervision of graduate students and personnel from other labs in molecular biology and histology procedures and in the use of available laboratory equipment; for solving technical problems for these personnel; and to purchase sufficient equipment and supplies for an efficiently operating lab.
+The primary purpose of the Ocular Phenotyping and Molecular Analysis Core is to support vidion research at UAB.
+This is accomplished by meeting with the researcher to define the approach to the problem, developing or modifying procedures needed, and completing the project as outlined in the timely manner.
+The core also exists to provide expertise for training and supervision of graduate students and personnel from other labs in molecular biology and histology procedures and in the use of available laboratory equipment; for solving technical problems for these personnel; and to purchase sufficient equipment and supplies for an efficiently operating lab.

-The online scheduler is here!
-Reserve your instrument time on your computer http://scheduler.vsrc.uab.edu/molbio/
+Reserve your instrument time on your computer using the online scheduler http://scheduler.vsrc.uab.edu/molbio/

 WORB, room 310 houses tools for histology, microscopy, water baths, a centrifuge, DNA and protein electrophoretic apparatus, as well as glassware, tubes, tips, and assorted supplies.

-VH, room 370 is still the place for all molecular biology except the gel & blot apparatus, and now boasts a little bit of counter space.
+VH 370 & WORB 310 is still the place for all molecular biology except the gel & blot apparatus, and now boasts a little bit of counter space.

 The core users are encouraged to turn off the lab lights when they leave especially after hours.
 And don't forget to log off the computers you logged on to.

-All MBP Module users should acknowledge P30 EY03039 for funding.
-If you use the lab at all, please include this acknowledgment in every publication.
-And send Vincenzo a copy of the citation.
-These things will help us continue funding the core lab!
+All core users should acknowledge P30 EY03039 for funding.
+If you use the lab at all, please include this acknowledgment in every publication, poster and other scientific presentations.
+Please send Vincenzo a copy of any published works that cite the core.
+That will help us to successfully compete for renewed funding.

 Primer design links: